What Makes Fireworks Blue?

 what makes blue fireworks

-To get the ideal shade of blue, pyrotechnicians must carefully control the flame temperature.
-The correct temperature ensures that the copper compounds reach the ideal energy state for emitting blue light.
+To achieve a crisp and lasting blue, pyrotechnicians must carefully manage the flame temperature so that the copper compounds reach their ideal excitation state.

 Use of Advanced Pyrotechnic Techniques